 (a) The patient is in the Clinic and simply walks up to the Lab desk to give the sample;

 (b) The lab technician visits the patient to collect the sample.

 The next few steps happen outside of the clinic.
-Therefore they are mentioned only for the sake of completeness and does not need support in the clinic.
+Therefore they are mentioned only for the sake of completeness and do not need support in the clinic.
 Let’s review these steps quickly:

 - Once a sufficient number of samples have been collected, the external Lab will collect the same from the clinic for processing.